Stuart Truck Accident Lawyer

 Types of Damages You Can Recover After a Truck Accident Injury

-If you’ve been injured in a truck accident, you may be able to receive compensation for your damages.
+If you have been injured in a truck accident, you may be eligible to recover compensation for your damages.
 “Damages” are the losses you’ve experienced as a direct result of your injury.
 Damages can be both monetary (economic) or abstract (non-economic).

 Economic Damages